kairotavares/HPESphinx/README.md

-picoCTF-Platform 2
+HPE Sphinx
 ==============

-The picoCTF Platform 2 is the infrastructure on which picoCTF runs.
+The HPE Sphinx it’s a fork from the picoCTF Platform 2.
 The platform is designed to be easily adapted to other CTF or programming competitions.
+The main goal of this fork is to provide a generic platform to create generic programming challenges.

+The main changes from the original consists on:
+- Remove Students/Teacher Roles
+- Remove dynamic creation of teams
+- Remove shell and chat tabs
+- Add multiline response to problems

-picoCTF Platform 2 targets Ubuntu 14.04 LTS but should work on just about any "standard" Linux distribution.
+HPE Sphinx targets Ubuntu 14.04 LTS but should work on just about any "standard" Linux distribution.
 It would probably even work on Windows.
 MongoDB must be installed; all default configurations should work.